JetBrains/Grammar-Kit/README.md

 ### Rule modifiers:

 1. *private* (PSI tree): skip node creation and let its child nodes be included in its parent.
-2. *left* (PSI tree):  take a node on the left (previous sibling) and enclose it by becoming its parent.
+2. *left* (PSI tree):  take an AST node on the left (previous sibling) and enclose it by becoming its parent.
-3. *inner* (PSI tree):  take a node on the left (previous sibling) and inject itself into it by becoming its child.
+3. *inner* (PSI tree):  take an AST node on the left (previous sibling) and inject itself into it by becoming its child.
 4. *upper* (PSI tree):  take the parent node and replace it by adopting all its children.

 5. *meta* (parser):  a parametrized rule; its parse function can take other parse functions as parameters.